bcgov/common-messaging-service/docs/overview.md

+---
+description: MSSC demonstrates the capabilities of the Common Hosted Email Service, which provides applications with email messaging functionality.
+To learn more see [API Usage](https://github.com/bcgov/common-hosted-email-service/blob/master/app/README.md#api-usage) documentation.
+---

 ## About the Messaging Common Service

 ### Common Service Elements

 1. **Showcase Application**: Provides a demonstration of the capabilities of a common service.
 In this case MSSC demonstrates how an application can have messaging functionality by calling an API.